FrontTribe/typesense-search/docs/api/search.md

 ## Universal Search

 Search across all enabled collections simultaneously.
+This is used by the `HeadlessSearchInput` component when no specific collections are provided or when searching multiple collections.

 ### GET /api/search